netgroup-polito/frog4/docs/README_INSTALL.md

 * in case you install the FROG4-orchestrator on the same machine where you installed the Broker, you do not have to clone again the [DoubleDeker](https://github.com/Acreo/DoubleDecker-py) repository;
 * when setting the configuration file, set this line https://github.com/netgroup-polito/frog4-orchestrator/blob/master/config/default-config.ini#L26 so that it points to the broker previously installed;
 * when setting the configuration file, this line https://github.com/netgroup-polito/frog4-orchestrator/blob/master/config/default-config.ini#L53 must be set so that it points either to the Datastore previously installed, or to a new Datastore;
+* when setting the configuration file, this line https://github.com/netgroup-polito/frog4-orchestrator/blob/master/config/default-config.ini#L28 must be set so that it points to a local file containing the key to be used on the message bus.
+Particulrarly, it must point to the file `public-keys.json` generate before.

 ### Domain orchestrators
 - SDN domain orchestrator: [README_INSTALL](https://github.com/netgroup-polito/frog4-sdn-do/blob/master/README.md)